Gómez Farías metro station

 Gómez Farías metro station (Note: Estación del Metro Gómez Farías.
 Mexican Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's borough of Venustiano Carranza.
 It is an underground stop with two side platforms serving Line 1 (Pink Line) between Boulevard Puerto Aéreo and Zaragoza.
 It was inaugurated on 4 September 1969, and opened the following day, providing service west toward Chapultepec and service east toward Zaragoza.

 Gómez Farías metro station services the colonias (neighborhoods) of Federal and Gómez Farías along Calzada Ignacio Zaragoza.
 The station was named after the neighborhood of the same name, which itself honors Valentín Gómez Farías, the seventh president of Mexico (serving intermittently from 1833 to 1847).
 The station's pictogram depicts a representation of the 1857 Mexican Constitution, a document promoted by Gómez Farías during his tenure as president of Congress.

-The station facilities offer accessibility for people with disabilities, featuring escalators and tactile pavings.
+The station facilities offer accessibility for people with disabilities, featuring escalators and tactile paving.
 It was closed from July 2022 to October 2023 due to modernization works on the tunnel and the line's technical equipment.
-In 2024, Gómez Farías metro station had an average daily ridership of 15,185 passengers, ranking it the 82nd busiest station in the network.
+In 2025, Gómez Farías metro station had an average daily ridership of 7,161,044 passenger entries, ranking it the 56th busiest station in the network.

 Location and layout

-Gómez Farías is an underground metro station located along Calzada Ignacio Zaragoza, in the Venustiano Carranza borough of Mexico City.
-The stop serves two Colonias (neighborhoods), Federal and Gómez Farías, from which it takes its name.
-The station's pictogram depicts a silhouette representing the Mexican Constitution of 1857, which was promoted by Valentín Gómez Farías during his tenure as president of Congress.
+Gómez Farías is an underground metro station on Line 1 located along Calzada Ignacio Zaragoza, in the Colonias (neighborhoods), Federal and Gómez Farías, in the Venustiano Carranza borough, eastern Mexico City.

 Gómez Farías station is located between Boulevard Puerto Aéreo and Zaragoza metro stations on the line.
 Gómez Farías metro station has two exits leading to Calzada Ignacio Zaragoza.
 The north exit is near Calle Relaciones Exteriores in Colonia Federal and the south one close to Calle 31 in Colonia Gómez Farías.
-The building offers accessible service for people with disabilities with escalators and tactile pavings.
+The building offers accessible service for people with disabilities with escalators and tactile paving.